husseinelkheshen/Blockchain-Ticket-Platform/README.md

 Euirim worked on setting up the virtual machines with frameworks that would help us expediate development.
 He also setup the Django-based web application and coded the client-facing html that displayed a very primitive interface.
 Euirim also integrated the database server with the Django hosting request server.

+Samantha wrote all of the HTML/CSS, Provided all the UI design, logo desin, and wrote the Jasmine font end validation tests.

 #### Back end
 Ross and Ethan paired to develop and test the *Trackers*, *User*, *Venue*, *Event*, *Seat*, and *Ticket* classes.